 Today, we honor Martin Luther King Jr’s legacy and mission as a civil rights leader.
 While there are a multitude of stories we can tell illustrating how people still carry King’s mission forward, an excellent example is none other than Atlanta’s WNBA team, The Dream, which is a nod to MLK and his hometown.
 And it was the players of The Dream that walked in the light of King’s historic “I Have a Dream” speech this past summer for the Black Lives Matter movement.
+For more NBA-related stories, you can check out blogs such as how much does shaq make on tnt.

 Last summer, Kelly Loeffler, the outgoing Senator from Georgia and current co-owner of the Atlanta Dream, wrote a letter to the league’s commissioner denouncing the Black Lives Matter movement (“politics should not be part of sports”).
 Needless to say, the players of the WNBA team named in homage to King’s legacy would have no part of their co-owner’s wishes.